 If you’re considering implementing this strategy, here are some tips to keep in mind:

-• The overlay should include an email capture form, but may also include additional personalization fields, such as product or brand preferences or the ability to sign up for more than one email list.
+The overlay should include an email capture form, but may also include additional personalization fields, such as product or brand preferences or the ability to sign up for more than one email list.
 Maybe your customer is interested in only receiving emails about one specific product or area of your business -- allowing them to identify the information they want to receive will improve their experience with your content.

 On average, welcome messages have four times the open rate and five times the click-through rate of broadcast campaigns, meaning customers are more engaged and likely to take action on these messages.
 These automated email marketing messages are triggered by the customer’s behavior and received at the right time.